-5. Action Plan: Enable business use of public property unrelated to the sale of food and beverage group classes or activities.
+5. Action Plan: Enable business use of public property unrelated to the sale of food and beverage

+Social distancing regulations have caused a challenge for many businesses that offer group classes or activities.
 Additionally, some retail businesses face the challenge of inadequate parking near their place of business that would facilitate quick and convenient transactions for their customers.
 The Task Force has identified two solutions to these challenges: